Australian Capital Territory Branch

 Forum and Facebook page

 The AEVA Forum is where many topics are discussed among members all over Australia.
 This is a great place to ask your questions!

 Influencing government policies

-The ACT Branch advocates for EV-friendly policies in the ACT and, as a very active branch, contributes to AEVA advocacy at the national level.
+The ACT Branch advocates for electric mobility in the ACT and, as a very active branch, contributes to AEVA advocacy at the national level.